-SHARON KEBSCHULL BARRETT is the senior editor with Public Impact.
-She edits the Public Impact and Opportunity Culture blogs, copyedits Public Impact’s reports, and provides research and writing for the firm.
-Her recent work focuses on extending the reach of excellent teachers, charter schools, and state policy.
+SHARON KEBSCHULL BARRETT is the vice president for editorial services and communications at Public Impact.
+She writes publications about the Opportunity Culture initiative, edits all materials for the Opportunity Culture website, edits the firm’s blogs and Public Impact reports, works with Opportunity Culture Fellows to edit the columns they write, and provides other research, interviewing, and writing for the firm.
 A former newspaper reporter and copy editor, Ms. Barrett is the author of two cookbooks, Desserts from an Herb Garden and Morning Glories (St. Martin’s Press).
 She has a B.A. in journalism from the University of North Carolina at Chapel Hill, where she served as editor of The Daily Tar Heel.

 Why I Do This Work: “Telling the stories of inspiring educators and how they make a difference with their students and fellow teachers and principals makes my job joyful—and through our Opportunity Culture work, I will never run out of such stories to share!”